Research interests

 models, utilizing a novel type of sampling of quantum noise from discrete (Wigner) distributions.

-Dynamics in cavity-coupled molecules
+Dynamics and disorder in cavity-coupled molecules

 A cavity is (typcially) an arrangement of mirrors that fix the boundary